sdlpal/sdlpal/README.md

 * Desktop platforms: *Windows* (both *Windows Desktop* and *Universal Windows Platform*) and *Linux*
 * Mobile platforms: *Android*, *Windows* and *iOS*

-Configuration GUIs for *macOS* is still unavailable for now and we welcome contributions to implement them.
+Configuration GUIs for *macOS* is still unavailable for now and we welcome contributions to implement it.

 Manually
 --------